Melissa DeLong, LCSW, PIP

 Owner, Clinical Director

-Ms. DeLong is honored to direct Alabama’s only private practice exclusively dedicated to providing Dialectical Behavior Therapy (DBT) and other evidence-based therapies to Birmingham and its surrounding areas.
-Although originally from Birmingham, Ms. DeLong has spent the better part of her life so far in New York, first as a professional ballet dancer with the American Ballet Theatre for eight years.
-Following her career in the arts, Ms. DeLong attended Columbia University, graduating summa cum laude, Phi Beta Kappa, with a degree in psychology.
-She completed her graduate studies in social work via NYU, receiving supervision in psychodynamic psychotherapy.
-Since graduation, Ms. DeLong has been committed to combining her background in psychodynamic practices of psychotherapy with current, evidence-based treatments.
-In particular, she received formal training from the Beck Institute in Philadelphia in the practice of Cognitive Behavioral Therapy (CBT) for adults with depression and anxiety.
-Ms. DeLong was intensively trained in DBT through Marsha Linehan’s Behavioral Tech and has been closely supervised in the application of DBT in her practice from NYU professor and DBT/AEDP therapist, Yuval Moses, LCSW.
-At Grayson and Associates, she successfully designed and implemented a comprehensive DBT program.
-According to data collected from program participants there, significant improvements in emotional and behavioral outcomes were consistently found among clients, utilizing the DERS (Difficulties in Emotion Regulation Scale), a validated research tool measuring emotion regulation.
-At The Wise Center, Ms. DeLong and her expertly-trained staff provide the most up-to-date, evidence-based treatment for issues relating to emotion regulation and maintain strict adherence to Linehan’s model of DBT.
-Ms. DeLong’s current clinical practice involves providing individual therapy to adolescents and adults, supervising other clinicians, as well as facilitating DBT group skills training.
+Melissa is honored to direct Alabama’s premiere private practice exclusively dedicated to providing Dialectical Behavior Therapy (DBT) and other evidence-based therapies to Birmingham and its surrounding areas.
+Although originally from Birmingham, Ms. DeLong spent the better part of her life so far in New York, first as a professional ballet dancer with the American Ballet Theatre.
+Following her career in the arts, she attended Columbia University, graduating summa cum laude, Phi Beta Kappa, with a degree in psychology.
+Melissa completed her graduate studies in social work via NYU, receiving supervision in psychodynamic psychotherapy.
+Since graduation, she has been committed to combining her background in psychodynamic practices of psychotherapy with current, evidence-based treatments.
+In particular, Melissa received formal training from the Beck Institute in Philadelphia in the practice of Cognitive Behavioral Therapy (CBT) for adults with depression and anxiety.
+She was intensively trained in DBT through Marsha Linehan’s Behavioral Tech and has been closely supervised in the application of DBT in her practice from NYU professor and DBT/AEDP therapist, Yuval Moses, LCSW.
+In addition to the above, Melissa is an Accelerated Experiential Dynamic Psychotherapy (AEDP) Level 2 therapist and receives supervision in the application of AEDP for attachment-related trauma to assist TWC clients in Stage 2 of DBT treatment (trauma processing).
+While working as a psychotherapist at Grayson and Associates, she successfully designed and implemented a comprehensive DBT program.
+According to data collected from program participants there, significant improvements in emotional and behavioral outcomes were consistently found among clients, utilizing DERS (Difficulties in Emotion Regulation Scale), a validated research tool measuring emotion regulation.
+At The Wise Center, Melissa and her expertly-trained staff provide the most up-to-date, evidence-based treatment for issues relating to emotion dysregulation and maintain strict adherence to Linehan’s model of DBT.
+Melissa's current clinical practice involves providing individual therapy to adolescents and adults and supervising TWC's staff of DBT clinicians.

 Natalie Harrison, PhD